 Table of Contents_

 Modern electric scooters are a great way to run daily errands and perform necessary commutes to and from the office.
 They can also be great for exploring your immediate surroundings.
-Consumers may be wondering, however, just how far their scooter can go before the battery expires.
+Consumers may be wondering, however, just how far their scooter can go before the battery expires. while you already know what an electric scooter is, what if you want to mod your electric scooter for, say, a better battery?
+You can read that article after you finish learning how to increase the distance you can get from your scooter.

 The average range for a modern electric scooter is around five to 40 miles per charge.